ashleyyoon19/ashleyyoon19.github.io/stemaway.md

 at the end.

 As the nature of this internship was remote, everyone was in different time zones.
-Because of this, I communicated frequently with the project leads and team members alike to coordinate meeting times (outside of our regular meetings with the project leads) and tried to
+Because of this, I communicated frequently with the project leads and team members alike to coordinate meeting times (outside of our regular meetings with the project leads) and tried to distribute and organize daily/weekly tasks and goals within our group.

 ## Process: